Who Wants to Be a Millionaire? New Zealand

 Who Wants to Be a Millionaire?
-New Zealand was a New Zealand game show based on the original British format of Who Wants to Be a Millionaire?.
+New Zealand is a New Zealand game show based on the original British format of Who Wants to Be a Millionaire?.
 The show was hosted by Mike Hosking.
 The main goal of the game was to win one million New Zealand dollars by answering 15 multiple-choice questions correctly.
 There were four "lifelines".
-It was broadcast on the TVNZ station TV ONE.
-The show was taped in Melbourne, Australia on the set of the Australian version of the show.
+It was broadcast on the TVNZ station TV One.
+The show was taped in Melbourne, Australia, on the set of the Australian version of the show.

 Notable history

 One contestant, Kristin Castle, made New Zealand television history after walking away with NZ$250,000, the highest amount of money ever given to a single person on New Zealand television.
 The show received wide media coverage after the first ever contestant on the show, Courtney Washington, walked away with nothing after incorrectly answering the question about BMW supplying New Zealand's new fleet of ministerial limousines.